 College-wide Exchanges (Exchanges Outside Europe)

-Offers are made subject to conditions and an absolute minimum of a first class honor (II.1) at the first attempt in Senior Fresh year is required for all College-wide exchanges.
+Both Erasmus and College-wide exchanges offers are made subject to conditions and an absolute minimum of a second class honor (II.2) at the first attempt in the Senior Fresh year is required, although some exchanges may demand higher grades.

-Please see the Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges.
+Please read the Handbook for Outgoing Students for information relevant to Erasmus and Non-EU exchanges.

 The following must be completed:

-- A Personal Declaration must be completed and submitted, via email, to your programme administrator by Friday 17th April 2020 (for students going out on Erasmus/Exchanges in the 2020-21 academic year).
+- A Personal Declaration Form must be completed and submitted, via email, to your programme administrator by Friday 17th April 2020

-- Students must have consulted with their coordinator(s) to complete the first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) .
+- The first part (Before Mobility) of the Learning Agreement (link for Erasmus exchanges, link for College-wide exchanges) before your departure and have it approved by your by your coordinator(s).
 Failure to do so could jeopardise your permission to proceed with the exchange.

-- A scanned version of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.
+- An electronic of the Learning Agreement, signed by the relevant coordinator(s) and host University, must be sent to your programme administrator via email within two weeks of arriving on exchange.

 H.E.C.
 Paris Double Degree Programme

 Joint honors Economics or single honor Business Studies students may apply for entry to the programme.
 At the end of their Junior Sophister year students transfer to the Hautes études commerciales (H.E.C.) in Paris for a further two years of study.
 On successful completion of this programme, students are eligible for the award of either the Bachelor of Arts or Bachelor in Business Studies from Trinity College, together with the MSc in Management/Diplôme de Grand Ecole from the H.E.C.